truenas/documentation/content/References/ZFSPrimer.md

 Bandwidth and throughput limitations require that you only use a SLOG device for this single purpose.
 Do not attempt to add other caching functions on the same SSD, or performance suffers.

-In mission-critical systems, a mirrored SLOG device is highly recommended.
+In mission-critical systems, we highly recommend a mirrored SLOG device.
 ZFS pools at ZFS version 19 or earlier require mirrored SLOG devices.
 Check the ZFS pool version from the TrueNAS Shell with `zpool get version {poolname}`.
 A version value of `-` means the ZFS pool is version 5000 (also known as *Feature Flags*) or later.